mrdominguez/parallel-ssh-scp/README.md

 echo "Run 'source ~/.bashrc' to refresh environment variables"
 ```

-If you run into the issue below, particularly in *RHEL 6*, install or update these packages: `nss curl libcurl`.
+If you run into the issue below, particularly in RHEL 6, install or update these packages: `nss curl libcurl`.

 ```
 $ git clone https://github.com/mrdominguez/parallel-ssh-scp